drewrasm/secret-santa/README.md

 # A secret santa randomizer
-This project is for helping families decide who is giving a gift to who
+This project is for helping families decide who is giving a gift to whom

 # Getting Started with Create React App